OpenJelly/Open-Jellycuts/README.md

 # Open Jellycuts
- An Open-Source version of Jellycuts
+An Open-Source version of Jellycuts that will allow anyone to add features and improve upon Jellycuts!

 ## Packages
 This version of Jellycuts aims to use more modern Open Source packages for everything, improving upon the previous version of Jellycuts.
 Specifically this version includes [Runestone](https://github.com/simonbs/Runestone) and [Tree-Sitter](https://tree-sitter.github.io/tree-sitter/) as the backend for the text editor and language parsing.